sgryphon/dotnet-distributed-tracing-examples/src/4-azuremonitor/ReadMe.md

 ### Add configuration

 The script will output the connection string that you need to use.
-Add the connection string to an ApplicationInsights section in `appsettings.Development.json` for all three projects (WebApp, Service, Worker):
+Add the connection string to an ApplicationInsights section in `appsettings.Development.json` for all three projects (WebApp, Service, Worker).
+Alternatively, you can specify it via the command line or environment variables when running (see below).

 ```json
   "ApplicationInsights": {